mmzala/Blog/index.md

 The original [2] [Clustered Shading](https://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf) paper also talks about computing a Bouding Volume Heiarchy (BVH) over the lights in the scene.
 This greatly improves the light assignment pass, because instead of doing the brute-force check of every active cluster against every light in the scene, only the lights that are inside of the BVH node that also overlap with the cluster need to be checked.
 This reduces the asymptotic running time of the light assignment pass from `O(n*m)` to `O(n*log(32*m))`, where `n` is the number of active clusters and `m` is the number of active lights in the scene.

-If you want to investigate such a BVH further, I recommend [5] [Jeremiah van Oosten's](https://www.3dgep.com/volume-tiled-forward-shading/) thesis, where he goes in depth about optimizing the clustered shading algorithm.
+If you want to investigate such a BVH further, I recommend [5] [Jeremiah van Oosten's](https://www.3dgep.com/volume-tiled-forward-shading/) thesis, where he goes in depth about optimizing the Clustered Shading algorithm.
 Here is a video he made where he shows his findings about how a BVH can significantly increase the performance and allow for millions of dynamic light sources in the scene.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nyItqF3sM84?si=WGWsmgcdlqrmxOzM" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>